 This and these for items that are close

 If you can touch something, if it is in your hand or very close to you, then we use “this” for singular things and “these” when you have more than one.
+Here are some examples:

-- This file is very heavy.
+• This file is very heavy.

-- This chair is broken.
+• This chair is broken.

-- These office supplies are for managers only.
+• These office supplies are for managers only.

-- These reports are out of date.
+• These reports are out of date.

 This and these for abstract nouns (that you cannot touch)

-We also use “this” and “these” to talk about nouns which are not physically near but are close in other ways.
+We also use “this” and “these” to talk about nouns that are not physically near but are close in other ways.
 Such as information presented in a photo or a list of names on the screen.

-- Some employees have been seen smoking on company premises.
+• Some employees have been seen smoking on company premises.
 This behaviour is not acceptable.

-- These employees have been sanctioned
+• These employees have been sanctioned.

 That and those for items that are further away

-- The options are all good but that candidate has the best profile
+• The options are all good but that candidate has the best profile.

-- Those proposals were not good enough, I threw them away
+• Those proposals were not good enough, I threw them away.

 That and those for distant abstract nouns

-- That rule doesn’t apply in Michigan.
+• That rule doesn’t apply in Michigan.

-- Those dates don’t work well for my schedule
+• Those dates don’t work well for my schedule.

 This these that and those as demonstrative pronouns